Latest News

 From 24 till 27 November, at the campus of Wageningen University and Research (the Netherlands)

-A BIOEHEALTH member attended an Advanced Course on the Molecular Characterization of Fungi at the Westerdijk Fungal Biodiversity Institute, Utrecht, Netherlands
+A BIOEHEALTH Researcher, Nuno Mariz-Ponte, attended an Advanced Course on the Molecular Characterization of Fungi at the Westerdijk Fungal Biodiversity Institute, Utrecht, Netherlands.

 Given the high diversity of fungi and their specific requirements for species-level identification, our consortium benefited from high-quality training to address the challenges of fungal identification in this project.
 These newly acquired tools will enhance our ability to isolate and detect Stemphylium vesicarium and to identify potential biocontrol agents.